 Stats (via Niche)

-Troy Hill, a one square-mile neighborhood high on a plateau on the Northside, may be small but it boasts several unique attractions.
+Troy Hill, a neighborhood high on a plateau on the Northside, may be small but it boasts several unique attractions.

-The most famous, known throughout the world, is Saint Anthony Chapel.
+The most famous is Saint Anthony’s Chapel.
 The beautiful European-style chapel, dedicated in 1883, is home to 5,000 relics of the Catholic faith—the largest collection in the world outside of the Vatican.
 People come from near and far for tours.
-(Ask Carol who has led many of them over the years and has a wealth of stories to tell, including reports of miracles.)

 Troy Hill is also home to one of Pittsburgh’s quirkiest attractions, La Hütte Royal.
 It looks like a run-of-the-mill Pittsburgh home from the outside.
 But inside is an immersive, grotesque wonderland of art, sculpture and bizarre found objects.
 La Hütte Royal, an installation by German artist Thorsten Brinkmann, is available to tour by making an appointment here.

 For a festive atmosphere and tasty beers, head to Penn Brewery.
 One of Pittsburgh’s oldest and largest craft breweries, Penn Brewery serves up classic Pittsburgh food alongside their German-style lagers—all this in a very cool and historic space.

 Though it’s not technically in Troy Hill, Wigle Whiskey’s Barrelhouse and Whiskey Garden sits right at the neighborhood’s border.
 The satellite location of the Strip District distillery offers tours, cocktails and tons of events in the warm weather.

 Spaces Corners is the only place of its kind in Pittsburgh and it’s a gem.
 Described as “an artist-run bookshop, gallery, and project space dedicated to contemporary photography,” Spaces Corners is open by appointment and for special events only.